Jeffrey Fort's plane taking Lynne and friends to Atlanta. |

 Apwoyo: thank you!
 After all your supplies arrived

-was enlisted to get the goodies over to the clinic!
+safely in Gulu, every vehicle, even the ambulance, was enlisted to get the goodies over to the clinic! |

 A glorious day!
 Over 100 women walked from